mvarshney/simjs-source/docs/entities.rst

     Request to retrieve ``amount`` quantity of tokens from the ``buffer``.
 This function returns a :ref:`Request <request-main>` object.

     .. seealso:: :ref:`resources-buffer`.

+.. js:function:: putStore(store, object)

+	Request to store ``object`` in the ``store``. ``object`` can be any JavaScript value (numbers, strings, functions, objects, arrays etc).
+This function returns a :ref:`Request <request-main>` object.

+	.. seealso:: :ref:`resources-store`.

+.. js:function:: getStore(store[, filter])

+	Request to retrieve object from the ``store``.
+If the filter function is supplied then the first object (in FIFO order) that matches the filter is retrieved; otherwise the first object in FIFO order is retrieved.
+The retrieved object can be accessed via the :attr:`this.callbackMessage` attribute in the callback function.
+This returns a :ref:`Request <request-main>` object.

+	.. seealso:: :ref:`resources-store`.